sciris/hiptool/README.md

 5. To build and start the webapp, change to the `bin` folder, and type `python run.py`.
 Note: this will take a lot of time (up to 15 min), especially on a first run!

-6. If it worked, you can go to `localhost:8091` in your browser and see the HealthPrior webapp.
+6. If it worked, you can go to `localhost:8091` in your browser and see the HIPtool webapp.

 7. If it didn't work, try each of the steps separately: